nayanparab09/Advanced-Excel/README.md

 # Advanced-Excel
-this the basic repository of my first exercise of excel
+this is the basic repository of my first exercise of excel